Skip to content

 paste this at the start of every session

 Key move: “DO NOT start working yet.”
 Claude defaults to generating immediately.
-The questions it asks first will sharpen the output significantly.
+The questions it asks first sharpen everything.
 Turn on Extended Thinking for strategic work.

 New chat in My Coaching Business